-Curious how to get from Puerto Vallarta to Guadalajara?
+Curious about how to get from Puerto Vallarta to Guadalajara?
 This guide has you covered and it lays out every possible option for making the journey.

 The two cities make a great travel pairing and if you’ve been spending a few days/weeks relaxing on the beaches of Puerto Vallarta, there may be a few reasons why you need to travel onwards to Guadalajara.
 Since the number of domestic and international flights available from Puerto Vallarta airport is limited, you may need to travel to Guadalajara for logistics reasons.

-Guadalajara is well worth a couple of days’ exploration in itself.
 Besides the beautiful architecture, fascinating markets, and historic churches in the city center, the Jalisco capital also makes a great jumping-off point for exploring Tlaquepaque, Tequila, Lake Chapala, and Magdalena.

 There is a distance of 334km between Puerto Vallarta and Guadalajara.
 Depending on your transport method, this should take between 5 and 5.5 hours overland.